DevlopRishi/Css-new-syntax-list-2024/README.md

 # New CSS Features in 2024

 In 2024, CSS introduced several new features aimed at enhancing web development.
+They also introduced a new logo.
 The updated logo reflects these changes, showcasing a modern design in **Rebecca purple**.
 Below is a summary of the new features and how to use them effectively, along with SEO optimization tips.

 ## New CSS Features